 So that we have a detailed documentary written record of transactions between candidates and the Deloitte Recruitment Team and for security reasons, all communication must be handled via email.
 We therefore cannot discuss your application via telephone.
 Please do not telephone Deloitte reception as they will not be able to transfer your call.

 A career in the Police Service of Northern Ireland offers many opportunities for progression and development.
 Within the Police Service of Northern Ireland there is a wide network of employees who perform a range of vital roles to support and assist uniform colleagues.
-These varied roles include for example media, legal, human resources, crime scene investigation, finance or occupational and wellbeing which are separate from the police officer recruitment process.
+These varied roles include for example Strategic Communications and Engagement, Legal Services, Information and Communication Services, Occupational Health and Wellbeing, Human Resources and Finance.
+These police staff roles are recruited for separately from the police officer recruitment process.

 The Police Service of Northern Ireland advertises police staff roles in the local papers, social media or online at www.joinpsni.co.uk/police-staff/apply and we would welcome you to apply for these roles when they are next advertised.